Yield: 6 pumpkin spice snickerdoodles // Total Time: 20 min. // Disclaimer: This post includes affiliate links. // Recipe updated 10/24/2022

 - In a small microwave safe mixing bowl, melt the butter in 20 second intervals.
 Be sure to mix the butter around after each interval and microwave only until the butter is just completely melted.

-- Whisk in the brown sugar.
+- To the butter, whisk in the brown sugar.
 Then, add in the pumpkin, egg yolk, and vanilla and whisk until well combined.

 - Add in the flour, baking soda, baking powder, and salt.
 Use a rubber spatula to gently fold the flour into the wet ingredients, folding just until no flour streaks remain.